horohoro-Git/PenguinRestaurant/README.md

 05/09 Applied the newly added features to all animals, updated the illustrations of the animals 05/10 Added settings window and optimized memory usage 05/11 Fixed the issue where multiple baked characters were displayed as the same character, fixed the issue where animals would misalign when lining up, updated to allow penguins to be picked up by hand
+05/12 Optimized pathfinding and fixed customer behavior on controller reuse